 The Kosamattam group was originally founded by Nasrani Varkey.
 His great grandson, Mathew K. Cherian, the present Chairman and Managing Director of Kosamattam Group is a fourth-generation entrepreneur in the family.
-Under his able leadership, our Company is emerging as a prominent Gold Loan business company with 997 branches, as on October 31, 2022, largely spread across southern India.
+Under his able leadership, our Company is emerging as a prominent Gold Loan business company with 997 branches, as on June 30, 2022, largely spread across southern India.

 Gold Loan is the most significant product in the product portfolio of our Company.
 Our Gold Loan customers are typically businessmen, vendors, traders, farmers, salaried individuals and families, who for reasons of convenience, accessibility or necessity, avail of our credit facilities by pledging their gold jewellery with us under our various gold loan schemes.
 These Gold Loan schemes are designed such that higher per gram rates are offered at higher interests and vice versa, subject to applicable laws.
 This enables our customers to choose the Gold Loan scheme best suited to their requirements.
 These Gold Loan schemes are revised by us, from time to time based on the rates of gold, the market conditions and regulatory requirements.
-Our Gold Loan.
-Our average Gold Loan amount outstanding was \gtrless 45,343, \gtrless 45,121, $\end{Bmatrix}$ 43,864 and $\end{Bmatrix}$ 37,366 per loan account, for the six month period ended September 30, 2022 and the financial years ended on March 31, 2022, March 31, 2021 and March 31, 2020, our yield on Gold Loan assets were 18.13%, 17.70%, 17.76% and 19.43%, respectively.
+Our Gold Loans are sanctioned for a tenure of upto 12 months, with an option to our customers to foreclose the Gold Loan.
+Our average Gold Loan amount outstanding was ₹ 45,121, ₹43,864 and ₹37,366 per loan account, for the financial years ended on March 31, 2022, March 31, 2021 and March 31, 2020, respectively.
+For the the financial years ended March 31, 2022, March 31, 2021 and March 31, 2020, our yield on Gold Loan assets were 17.70%, 17.76% and 19.43%, respectively.